mansi4ever/homepage/README.md

 Main profile page

 ### References
-Thanks to work done by html5up.net!
+Thanks to design from html5 up!